 - Spread the cinnamon 'buttercream'

-- Sprinkle the chopped apples on top, then the coconut custard
+- Sprinkle the chopped apples on top.
+Then spread the coconut custard (optional).

 - Tightly roll the dough